misterbacon/about-portland/README.rst

 We did this to demonstrate that it is important for software developers to verify the integrity of the software that they produce and distribute.
-Both governments and organized crime have begun targeting software developers in order to infect their users. https://firstlook.org/theintercept/2015/05/21/nsa-five-eyes-google-samsung-app-stores-spyware/
+Both governments and organized crime have begun targeting software developers in order to infect their users, and the NSA sure as shit isn't going to protect anyone from that.
+Retaining the ability to distribute malware to terrists is way more important. https://firstlook.org/theintercept/2015/05/21/nsa-five-eyes-google-samsung-app-stores-spyware/
 ..
 XXX better URL?
 Technically this was a MITM vector